zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 ## For RB5-Flight MVP

-IMU widget to publish to pipe for VIO
+Accel timeout seen at QGC
+    - From sensors module voted_sensors_update.cpp
+    - Set with _accel.voter.set_timeout(50000); in constructor (50ms!!!)
+    - Did this ever happen on 9.1???
+More believable with 8.1 than 9.1.

 Fix occasional log file corruption

+IMU widget to publish to pipe for VIO - See eric-m0052-imu-server branch

 Fix occasional parameters not being saved